A Complete Guide to Hiking Laguna 69: The Most Popular One Day Trek in Peru

 Pros | When lucky you can get to the lake earlier than those traveling with a tour and have Laguna 69 for a few moments just for yourself.
 Also, on the way back (when everything goes as it should), you don't need to wait for the slow hikers traveling on the same bus.

 Cons | Traveling by public transport, in this case, is not really quicker, not cheaper plus there is no guaranteed transport back (we found the transport in Peru surprisingly unreliable at some places).
 But it makes the journey more adventurous, right.
 The uncertainty of return transport is a shame, but on the other hand, this was our second hike in Peru with an open return (the first was a hike to Laguna Paron), and we were always able to get back.

-Huaraz offers a large number of accommodation options.
-One of the most favorite hostels among backpackers is La Casa de Zarela.
+Huaraz offers a large number of accommodation options, so we've handpicked three most favorite hostels and hotels among travelers.

 HIKING TO LAGUNA 69

 The actual hike to Laguna 69 is not long - the total distance is only 6 kilometers one way, but it is the altitude which makes this trek demanding.
 In La Cebolla trailhead, leave the main road and walk down to the river.